Triplet pairing mechanisms from Hund's-Kondo models: applications to UTe$_{2}$ and CeRh$_{2}$As$_{2}$

-In UTe$_2$, the experimental evidence for point-like gap nodes can be reconciled by noting that an additional secondary order parameter with d-vector $\mathbf{d}_\bk=p_\bk^y \hat{z}$ in the same irreducible representation will be induced which will gap out the line nodes except where $p_\bk^y=0$.
+The pair-potential in our demonstration has line-nodes corresponding to the intersection of $p_{\bf k}^z =0$ and the Fermi surfaces, and a pseudo-spin d-vector on the Fermi surface aligned along the $y$-axis.
+In UTe$_2$, the experimental evidence for point-like gap nodes can be reconciled by noting that spin-orbit coupling induces secondary order parameters with d-vectors like $\mathbf{d}_\bk=p_\bk^y \hat{z}$ in the same irreducible representation, which gap out the line nodes except where $p_\bk^y=0$.
 This results in the d-vector of the pair potential having a two-dimensional texture in momentum space, and points to one of the many ways one could engineer non-trivial topology in this system.
 In our simple demonstration, the gaps on the two Fermi surfaces are identical and the superconductor is topologically trivial because any time-reversal invariant $\mathbb{Z}_2$ topological index is doubled.
 In UBe$_{13}$, a possible extension of this model would replace $p_{\bk}^z$ by an f-wave form factor that transforms like $k_x k_y k_z$.
 However, the observation that superconductivity emerges directly from a local moment regime suggests that the coupling strengths in the two channels are similar $J_1\approx J_2$, so that $T_c \approx T_{K}$.
 In the high temperature A phase of UPt$_3$, there is strong evidence~\cite{joynt2002,strand2010} for an f-wave superconducting gap and $S_z=0$ spin-triplet pairing, readily captured by a variation of our model in which the local pairs have $S_z=0$ spin-structure and the orbital content differs by the f-wave form factor $\Gamma_2\sim \Gamma_1 \times (x^2-y^2)z$.

-Several of the heavy fermion superconductors in Table \ref{tab:Heavy-fermion-triplet} have multiple superconducting phases~\citep{aoki2020,ran2019a,khim2021}, which are hard to reconcile with simple spin-fluctuation mediated pairing scenarios.
-How would these be captured using a Hund's-Kondo pairing mechanism?
-In general, for valence fluctuations between $f^{n-1},f^{n},f^{n+1}$ configurations, each of the crystal-field split $f^{n\pm 1}$ levels provides a distinct symmetry channel for the conduction electrons to resonate into the local moment, leading to a distinct triplet Kondo coupling, with the $f^{n\pm 1}$ ground states determining the channels with the strongest Kondo coupling.
-Pressure and magnetic field move the atomic levels and may change the relative strengths of the Kondo hybridization in different channels, thereby favoring competing pairing tendencies.

 There is good reason to suspect that the Kondo effect is intimately linked with the superconductivity in these materials.
 Tunneling experiments~\citep{jiao2020} in UTe$_{2}$ find a Fano lineshape in the differential conductance, that is characteristic of cotunneling into a local moment.
 The electrical resistivity of UTe$_{2}$\citep{aoki2019,ran2019} and CeRh$_{2}$As$_{2}$\citep{khim2021} both show clear broad maxima in the temperature dependence, putatively signaling the onset of Kondo hybridization.
 The superconducting $T_c$ is well below the Kondo temperature - the local moments are not spectators to the development of triplet pairing correlations.